epics-containers/epics-containers.github.io/docs/user/tutorials/deploy_example.rst

     ec ioc attach bl01t-ea-ioc-01

-Use the command sequence ctrl-P then ctrl-Q to detach from the IOC You can also usually restart and detach from the IOC using ctrl-D or ctrl-C.
+Use the command sequence ctrl-P then ctrl-Q to detach from the IOC. **However, there are issues with both VSCode and IOC shells capturing ctrl-P. until this is resolved it may be necessary to close the terminal window to detach.**
+You can also restart and detach from the IOC using ctrl-D or ctrl-C, or by typing ``exit``.

 To run a bash shell inside the IOC container: